Similarity network fusion for scholarly journals: Discussion and conclusion

-There are two natural extensions of the present analysis.
+There are at least two natural extensions of the present analysis.
 The first is to add layers of information to the ones used here, such as topic or keywords.
 The second is about the possibility to generalize the results to other fields.
+In this paper, two fields belonging to social sciences -- economics and information and library sciences -- and one near to mathematics were considered.
 Is the prominent contribution played by IE network in defining the structure of the fused networks peculiar of the three fields considered here, or is it a general feature valid also for other fields?
 This is a key questions for deepening the understanding of the role of editors as gatekeepers of science.
 How much do the results found here depend on having considered fields with similar publishing strategies in terms of (limited) number of co-authors and similar editorial organization of journals?
 It would be very interesting to understand what is going on in fields with different habits such as life sciences, medicine and, especially, physics.
 In particular, how does a higher number of co-authors per paper impact on the structure of the IA layer?
 It would be very interesting also to verify the results in a diachronic perspective by considering different time periods for the same research field, as was done, for example, by Claveau and Gingras \cite{Claveau} for the field of economics between 1960s and 2000s using bibliographic coupling.

-The use of SNF may open interesting way for quantitative studies of science.
+The use of similarity network fusion may open interesting avenues for addressing any research question where information is structured as a multi-layer network.